Fourth Plain for All

 Para español, visite Fourth Plain Para Todos

-The Fourth Plain for All Strategy will include two main parts:
+The Fourth Plain for All Investment Strategy has two main objectives:

-• A list of priority projects that can utilize ARPA funding between now and 2026
+• Highlight specific priority projects that can utilize ARPA funding between now and 2026.

 Thank you to those who have helped identify community needs and challenges that the investment strategy should address.
-We look forward to sharing a draft strategy in the coming weeks.
-Sign up for our email list to receive updates about this project.
+The Investment Strategy can be found here for more information.

 The COVID-19 pandemic created dual nationwide crises: a public health crisis combined with an economic crisis.
 The American Rescue Plan Act (ARPA) was passed in 2021 to deliver immediate relief for American workers and families and build a bridge to an equitable economic recovery.
 One of the ways ARPA provides support to struggling communities is through the distribution of more than $360 billion in emergency funding for state, local, territorial, and Tribal governments.